Blog postPackagist and Composer

 Back to the terminal, you need to navigate to the root directory of your app or website, and run the command that you just copied from packagist.

-$ composer require fakerphp/faker
+$ composer require fzaninotto/faker

 Once you press enter, Composer will start to auto-magically download the latest stable version of the package that you require.
 It also downloads all the packages on which the package depends and generates an autoload file.